Microchip-MPLAB-Harmony/reference_apps/apps/pic32cm_mc00_cnano/pic32cmmc_smart_appliance_control/readme.md

 ## Setup:
 - Mount PIC32CM MC00 Curiosity Nano Evaluation Kit on "CNANO56_HOST_CONN"(U3) connector of Curiosity Nano Base board
 - Connect the BM71-XPRO on to EXT 1 connector of Curiosity Nano Base board
-- Mount the eINK click bundle (eINK click + eINK dispaly) on the mikro bus 1 connector of Curiosity Nano Base board
+- Mount the eINK click and Eink E-Paper display 2,9" 296x128 dots display on the mikro bus 1 connector of Curiosity Nano Base board
 - Mount Fan click board on mikro bus click 2 connector of Curiosity Nano Base and connect 4 fan wires to the fan click
 - Mount Weather Click board on mikroBUS click 3 connector of Curiosity Nano Base
 - Connect Li-ion or Lipo Battery on J1 connector and make sure SW1 slider switch is moved to Battery on position in Curiosity Nano Base board